zoj613/polyagamma/README.md

 existing libraries.
 - `polyagamma` is optimized for performance and tests show that it is faster than other implementations.
-- Pre-built wheels are provided for easy installation.
+- Pre-built wheels are provided for easy installation on `x86_64` linux systems.

 ## Examples